unification-com/docs/src/ooo/guide/implementation.md

 # OoO Implementation & Integration Guide

-This guide will walk you through all the necessary steps to get a fully working (albeit simple) smart contract, which can obtain Price data from the Finchains Oracle of Oracles.
+This guide will walk you through all the necessary steps to get a fully working (albeit simple) smart contract, which can obtain price data from the Oracle of Oracles (OoO).

 This guide will result in something similar to the [Data Consumer Demo](https://github.com/unification-com/data-consumer-demo).

-The instructions will outline the steps required to deploy on the Rinkeby testnet, but will also work with mainnet.
+The instructions will outline the steps required to deploy on the Sepolia testnet, but will also work with mainnet.

 ::: danger IMPORTANT